-- Click the Text icon in the Mobile Partner Interface. - 3.
+- 1. Click the Text icon in the Mobile Partner Interface. - Click the New button - 3.
 Enter the recipient's number in the Send To... field or click the Send To... button to select an entry from the phone book, and click OK. - 4.
 Type in the message details. - Click the Send button, Save button to send the message later or Close > Yes to save in the Draft folder.